 Our Winners for the Best Translation App in Each Category

 Of course, just because there’s a huge number of translation apps available online and in mobile app stores doesn’t mean they’re all equally useful or worth using at all.
 With this in mind, here are the best programs and apps available in each translation category.

-While it has a rather bad reputation for producing humorous errors, Google Translate is still probably the best out there.
-It can rapidly translate huge chunks of texts, and even translates entire websites through a Chrome plugin.
-While the resulting translations are far from perfect, it’s still able to produce generally comprehensible text that has good understanding of the grammatical semantics of Chinese and English.
+While it has a rather bad reputation for producing humorous errors, Google Translate is still probably the best translator out there.
+It can rapidly translate huge chunks of texts, and can even translate entire websites through a Chrome plugin.
+While the resulting translations are far from perfect, it’s still able to produce generally comprehensible text that has a good understanding of the grammatical semantics of Chinese and English.

-Instant character recognition and translation is still a developing translation niche.
-This being said, Waygo, an app available for Android and iOS smartphones, is truly a feat of software engineering.
+Instant character recognition and translation is still a developing niche.
+This being said, Waygo, an app available for iOS smartphones, is truly a feat of software engineering.
+(Android is also advertised but doesn’t seem to be currently available.)
 It’s a great piece of technology.

-The app is able to translate Chinese text in real time, using a smartphone camera, into readable English.
-While you might think that this app requires a constant internet connection to be operational, you would be wrong.
+The app is able to translate Chinese text in real-time, using a smartphone camera, into readable English.
+While you might think that this app requires a constant internet connection to be operational, you’d be wrong.
 Almost all of Waygo’s core functionality can be used offline, making it especially useful for translation on the fly, in regions which have only very poor mobile internet connectivity.

 As you progress through learning Chinese, you probably won’t need to be translating whole paragraphs, or even sentences any more, but rather tricky words and characters.
 For this, a learner would do well to download Pleco.